MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-8.2.0/migrate-az-9.0.0-eventhub.md

 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSConsumerGroupAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IConsumerGroup`.
+- Parameter 'Namespace' has been renamed to 'NamespaceName'.
+- Parameter 'EventHub' has been renamed to 'EventHubName'.

 ### Set-AzEventHubConsumerGroup

 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSConsumerGroupAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IConsumerGroup`.
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#behavior-of--inputobject) to know more.
+- Parameter 'Namespace' has been renamed to 'NamespaceName'.
+- Parameter 'EventHub' has been renamed to 'EventHubName'.

 ### Get-AzEventHubConsumerGroup

 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSConsumerGroupAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IConsumerGroup`.
 - Parameter `-MaxCount` has been removed.
 Use `-Skip` and `-Top`  pagination use case.
+- Parameter 'Namespace' has been renamed to 'NamespaceName'.
+- Parameter 'EventHub' has been renamed to 'EventHubName'.

 ### Remove-AzEventHubConsumerGroup

 - Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSConsumerGroupAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IConsumerGroup`.
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.
+- Parameter 'Namespace' has been renamed to 'NamespaceName'.
+- Parameter 'EventHub' has been renamed to 'EventHubName'.

 ## Clusters